 Court Blocks Trump's Attempt To Change Who Counts For Allocating House Seats

-A special three-judge court in New York has ruled to block the Trump administration's efforts to make an unprecedented change to the constitutionally mandated count of every person living in the country who is included in the constitutionally mandated count of every person living in the U.S. that determines each state's share share of the seats in Congress.
+A special three-judge court in New York on Thursday blocked the Trump administration's efforts to make an unprecedented change to who is included in the census numbers that determine each state's share of seats in Congress.

 The president, the court concluded, cannot leave unauthorized immigrants out of that specific count.